yc-song/yc-song.github.io/_pages/about.md

 For more details, please refer to my [CV](https://yc-song.github.io/files/Jong_CV.pdf).

-In my free time, I like to play tennis :tennis: and watch soccer games :soccer: (I'm a fan of 1.
-FSV MAINZ 05 in Bundesliga!)

 :newspaper: News
 -----
 - **Jan.
 '25** I have started my internship with the Hyper-Personalized Search Team at NAVER, the leading search engine in Korea!